-It is recommended that the dosing interval for Adefovir Dipivoxil Tablets be modified in adult patients with baseline creatinine clearance less than 50 mL per minute.
-The pharmacokinetics of adefovir have not been evaluated in non-hemodialysis patients with creatinine clearance less than 10 mL per minute or in adolescent patients with renal insufficiency; therefore, no dosing recommendations are available for these patients.
-[See Dosage and Administration (2.2) and Warning and Precautions (5.2)].
+It is recommended that the dosing interval for Adefovir Dipivoxil be modified in adult patients with baseline creatinine clearance less than 50 mL per minute.
+The pharmacokinetics of adefovir have not been evaluated in non-hemodialysis patients with creatinine clearance less than 10 mL per minute or in adolescent patients with renal insufficiency; therefore, no dosing recommendations are available for these patients [See Dosage and Administration (2.2) and Warnings and Precautions (5.2)].

 Doses of Adefovir Dipivoxil 500 mg daily for 2 weeks and 250 mg daily for 12 weeks have been associated with gastrointestinal side effects.
 If overdose occurs the patient must be monitored for evidence of toxicity, and standard supportive treatment applied as necessary.

-Following a 10 mg single dose of Adefovir Dipivoxil Tablets, a four-hour hemodialysis session removed approximately 35% of the adefovir dose.
+Following a 10 mg single dose of Adefovir Dipivoxil, a four-hour hemodialysis session removed approximately 35% of the adefovir dose.

 Adefovir Dipivoxil Description